-The Plan has certain procedures that must be followed to reduce the cost of Plan benefits, such as a pre-admission/pre-service review process called pre-certification, which is performed by the Plan's utilization review manager.
-The Plan's utilization review manager can be reached by calling the number on the front of your benefit ID card.
+The Plan has certain procedures that must be followed to reduce the cost of Plan benefits, such as a preadmission/pre-service review process called pre-certification, which is performed by the Plan's utilization review manager.
+The Plan's utilization review manager can be reached by calling Customer Service at (888) 276-4732.